AEye (LIDR)

 nullAI Analysis | Feedback

-Conor Tierney serves as the Chief Financial Officer and Treasurer of AEye, Inc., having been appointed in May 2023.
-He joined AEye in January 2022 as Chief Accounting Officer and later served as Interim Chief Financial Officer.
-Tierney brings 20 years of financial leadership and management experience from top technology companies.
-Before his tenure at AEye, he was the Head of Finance and Corporate Controller at Alphabet's Wing Aviation division, which focuses on drone delivery.
-He also held the role of Corporate Controller at Glu Mobile, a company in the mobile gaming sector, where he managed a global team.
-Tierney's background includes working in public accounting at "Big Four" firms, including Deloitte and PricewaterhouseCoopers.
+Conor Tierney was appointed CFO and Treasurer in May 2023, having initially joined AEye as Chief Accounting Officer in January 2022.
+He possesses 20 years of financial leadership and management experience with prominent technology companies.
+Before AEye, Mr. Tierney was Head of Finance and Corporate Controller at Alphabet's Wing Aviation division and served as Corporate Controller at Glu Mobile in the mobile gaming sector.
+His background also includes working in public accounting at "Big Four" firms, including Deloitte and PricewaterhouseCoopers.
+Mr. Tierney is a Certified Public Accountant (CPA).

-Andrew Hughes serves as the General Counsel of AEye, bringing decades of leadership experience in negotiating technology-related transactions for high-growth companies.
-He has held roles at several Fortune 1000 companies, where he was responsible for negotiating domestic and international transactions, mitigating risk and legal exposure, and ensuring public company compliance.
-Most recently, he was the Vice President and General Counsel (US) at Renesas Electronics Corp., an automotive and industrial technology company.
-Prior to Renesas, Hughes held General Counsel positions at a number of technology-driven companies, including Intersil Corp., Ikanos Communications, Bell Microproducts, Inc., and LSI Logic Corporation.
+Andrew Hughes brings decades of leadership experience in negotiating technology-related transactions for high-growth companies.
+He has served at several Fortune 1000 companies, where he was responsible for negotiating domestic and international transactions, mitigating risk, and ensuring public company compliance.
+Most recently, he held the position of Vice President and General Counsel (US) at Renesas Electronics Corp.
+Mr. Hughes also served as General Counsel at Intersil Corp., Ikanos Communications, Bell Microproducts, Inc., and LSI Logic Corporation.

 AI Analysis | Feedback